 (2) At/Above Criterion.
-This shows the percent of examinees who scored at or above the criterion score on either test (1110 on the SAT, or 24 on the ACT):
+This shows the percent of examinees who scored at or above the criterion score on either test (1110 on the SAT mathematics and critical reading sections combined, or 24 on the ACT composite):

-(3) Mean Score.
+(3) Average Score.
 This shows the average score for the SAT total and the average score for the ACT composite, calculated as follows: